-Within the juicing trend, celery juice is hailed as a hero.
-But are the health benefits of celery juice as staggering as they appear on social media?
-Although there are pros and cons to drinking celery juice, we need to look at where roots of this trend which was at the hands of the Medical Medium,and if it can live up to the superfood hype before determining is celery juice really good for you.
+With the rise of the juicing trend, celery juice has been hailed as a hero.
+Are the health benefits of celery juice as staggering as they claim to be?
+There are pros and cons to drinking celery juice.
+The roots of this trend are thought to be sparked by the Medical Medium, Anthony Williams, who continues to tout the superfood powers of celery juice.

 Who is the Medical Medium behind the celery juice trend?

 Although juicing has been popular for some time now, why did celery become the juice of choice?

 The trend was spearheaded by Anthony Williams.
 A medium who wrote Medical Medium Celery Juice: The Most Powerful Medicine of Our Time Healing Millions Worldwide.
 Williams has been claiming that there are amazing health benefits of celery juice for years now.
 He also penned Medical Medium Life-Changing Foods and Summary Medical Medium Thyroid Healing: The Truth Behind Hashimoto's, Graves', Insomnia, Hypothyroidism, Thyroid Nodules & Epstein-Barr.
 Although he calls himself a “Medical Medium”, he is not a doctor or a dietitian.
 In fact, according to Williams, his information is coming from spirits in the future he's communicating with.

 The Medical Medium way to drink celery juice is to drink 16oz of freshly juiced celery on an empty stomach first thing in the morning.
 Then you can have breakfast 15-30 minutes later.
 The medium specifies that it must be pure celery juice to reap the benefits, and at least 16oz.
 For beginners, it’s fine to drink less, or blend with other fruit or even space it between meals so long as the end goal is to get to the 16oz of pure celery juice.